- What is a Facelift?

 - Neck and Chin Liposuction to remove excess fatty tissue stored in the neck and chin region, helping to better define the jaw line and neck.

-- Otoplasty or Earlobe Correction to help balance the face and rejuvenate or repair aged or stretched-out earlobes.
+- Otoplasty or Earlobe Repair to help balance the face and rejuvenate or repair aged or stretched-out earlobes.

 Are Non-Surgical Treatments Part of a Facelift?